IgRAzm/Stormgate-JSON-Schema-Test/README.md

 https://github.com/user-attachments/assets/53471f86-de55-49a4-8f7b-6c2ff4fbce08

-Unfortunately it does sometimes bug out - it might be a code error, but it happens very inconsistenly.
+Unfortunately it does sometimes bug out - it might be a code error, but it happens very inconsistenly (I suspect the size of the workspace impacts this, so you can do everything the same, but only for your one map not whole folder).
 In the cases when the file doesn't recommend while typing, try placing typer selection after a function with "," and press Ctrl+Space to bring up the options; you'll probably be able to type and find one.

 TODO: add descriptions to the suggested functions, similarly to the UI version.
 Try to get it to work consistently (the bugs of this type are pretty common it seems).